 Existing Power Plants

-In August 2018, EPA proposed GHG emission guidelines for existing fossil fuel-fired power plants and accompanying revisions to how GHG guidelines are implemented in the Affordable Clean Energy (ACE) Rule.
-If finalized, the rule would direct states to require coal-fired power plants to use prescribed technologies to improve their heat rate, a measure of efficiency.
+In June 2019, EPA issued GHG emission regulations for existing fossil fuel-fired power plants in the Affordable Clean Energy (ACE) Rule.
+The rule would direct states to require coal-fired power plants to use prescribed technologies to improve their heat rate (i.e., increase efficiency), as a best system of emission reduction for carbon dioxide.

-The ACE Rule is expected to reduce power sector emissions by about 1 percent from a business-as-usual scenario.
+The ACE Rule is not expected to reduce power sector emissions from a business-as-usual scenario.
 It would replace the Clean Power Plan, finalized in August 2015, that had set state-specific emission rates and provided various market-based flexible compliance provisions.